PoissonJ/notes/os/chapter2.md

 Used to schedule use of resources in the computer to various processes.

+Nice is used to lower the priority of the current process

 ## When to schedule

  - When a process exits